The Return

 the blonde stepped out of the locker-room shower.
 "Well?"

-"Yes, it's very
+"Yes, it's very refreshing," Eve said as she

-refreshing," Eve said as she dried off.
-"My work's not normally that
+dried off.
+"My work's not normally that messy."
+The blonde then went

-messy."
-The blonde then went to her locker and started to get dressed.
+to her locker and started to get dressed.

 "You're having fun,"

 Ranma allowed.
-She was surprised Eve had been as contained as she was,
+She was surprised Eve had been as contained as she was, especially with the last one.

 "The documents proved